Car Audio Grounding Guide - How to Get a Better Amp Ground

 Common Car Audio Grounding Mistakes

-Here are common mistakes we see:
+Here are common grounding mistakes we see:

 • Grounding to painted metal